Dataminant/Exploratory-Data-Analysis-of-Northwind-Traders-Data-Using-SQL/README.md

-# Exploratory Data Analysis of Northwind- Traders Data Using SQL
+# Exploratory Data Analysis of Northwind Traders Data Using SQL

 ## Introduction